kevinchazotte/learning-projects/rag-encoder/README.md

 ## Hosting the project

 Once the Redis Server is started, host the backend endpoints by running host_endpoints.py.
-Then, the `experiments` files can be run and the endpoints can be written via curl.
+Then, the `experiments` files can be run and the endpoints can be accessed via curl, Postman, or other tools.

 ## Experiments

-A number of experiments are published in [experiments](./experiments)).
+A number of experiments are published in [experiments](./experiments).
 To run them, the following packages are required on Linux:

 * curl
 * jq